The Garden of Giving Up

 in teenage annoyance.

-I think I figured out
+I finally figured out

-why that phrase bothers me so
+why that phrase bothers me so:

 It’s the implication

-that “giving up” is a form of surrender
+is a form of surrender,

-telling yourself you’ve lost the battle
+you’ve lost the battle

 before it is over

-Well, I’m done with war metaphors
+I’m done with war metaphors

 And if I am capable of anything,